coder/coder/docs/user-guides/workspace-access/vscode.md

 ### Manual Installation

-You can install our extension manually in VSCode using the command pallette.
+You can install our extension manually in VSCode using the command palette.
 Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.

 ```text